 And then above that was assisted one-on-one.
-So you have a course as kind of a foundational education.
-And then it was a one-on-one.
+So you have a course as a kind of foundational education.
+Then it was a one-on-one.
 One-on-one coaching, one-on-one mentorship, or teaching or whatever was the ascension there.
-And then you have like a done for you service and then you had masterminds.
+Then you have like a done for you service and then you had masterminds.
 So that was kind of the ascension of that model.

 So really, you, as a product creator or service creator, you’re going to be able to deliver the same type of experience that a university would if you structure it that way.
 Which is pretty powerful if you think about it.

-Now, today, we're going to talk about landing high-end clients.
-So we've got another little diagram here that we're going to go through.
-So basically the idea of this is, how to get more high paying clients.
-So all in all, everybody wants a great subset of clients.
+Now, today, we’re going to talk about landing high-end clients.
+We’ve got another little diagram here that we’re going to go through.
+Basically, the idea of this is, how to get more high paying clients.
+All in all, everybody wants a great subset of clients.
 Now, if you are in business on your own, you want to have eight clients, 10 clients, 12 clients, whatever.
-The thing about clients is, if you're doing one-on-one engagement, then you're going to max out at some ceiling.
+The thing about clients is, if you’re doing one-on-one engagement, then you’re going to max out at some ceiling.

-So it might be eight clients or 10 clients.
-Each of them, you're working with an hour a week.
-You're going to need an hour's downtime for each of them or so to take notes or to think about their projects or whatever.
-So there's always that ceiling when you are working on a one-on-one standpoint.
-Now, yesterday, we talked about digital courses and that's the beauty of the assisted learning format, which is when you can package your material into a body of work.
+Each of them, you’re working with an hour a week.
+You’re going to need an hour’s downtime for each of them or so to take notes or to think about their projects or whatever.
+There’s always that ceiling when you are working from a one-on-one standpoint.
+Now, yesterday, we talked about digital courses and that’s the beauty of the assisted learning format, which is when you can package your material into a body of work.
 Might be a digital course.
 It might be an ebook, it might be a book, whatever.

 Then you’re magnifying your capability as an educator or as a business owner.
 So now you can have a hundred people go through that digital course, and then maybe you’re only offering group coaching to 10 of them and only one-on-one coaching to two of them.
 So you’re able to sell a hundred copies of the course.
 And then you’re able to grab the 10 group coaching students, maybe it’s 2,500 a month for them.

 So you write a 2000 word blog post that talks about some of the core desires or the core fears or whatever that your prospect is going through.
-And then you close with a call to action.
-And the contact one might be to sign up for, or to apply for your coaching program, to apply for your digital product, whatever.
+Then you close with a call to action and the contact one might be to sign up for, or to apply for your coaching program, to apply for your digital product, whatever.
 That call to action might go to the sales video, too, where they end up moving into like the matrix, which is your sales funnel.
 And then they end up applying and getting on a call that way.

 So it’s one of the great inventions of technology, is the fact that you can send somebody a link, and then they can pick a time on your calendar.
 And it’s when you’re available.
 And then they can like to slot themselves in.
 They can get a calendar reminder, they get emails, they get all of that stuff.
 And then they can answer the questions that you predefined.
 So, it’s a lovely thing when it works well.